mixxxdj/mixxx/source/chapters/introduction.rst

 over 1,000,000 downloads annually.
 Our committed team has worked hard to create great DJ software, and this growth is a sign of our success.

-As our user community grows, so does our development team - As of Mixxx 1.8.0, over 86 developers and artists have helped create Mixxx!
+As our user community grows, so does our development team - As of Mixxx 1.10.0 over 100 Developers and artists have helped create Mixxx!

 What?
 Why?
 =========